-3 credits: 2 hours lecture/week - 1 hour lab/week - Common Course Outline This course is designed to introduce students to the fundamentals of movement as it relates to biomechanics.
-Biomechanics is utilized to study improving human performance, by exploring biomechanics.
+3 credits: 2 hours lecture/week - 1 hour lab/week - Common Course Outline

+This course is designed to introduce students to the fundamentals of movement as it relates to biomechanics.
 Biomechanics is utilized to study improving human performance by exploring muscle force in relationship to velocity, length and time.
 Linear motion, angular motion, coordination, proprioception, viscoelasticity all interrelate through neuromuscular and skeletal systems to create movement.
 Biomechanics explains, evaluates, analyzes and prescribes amendments to improve performance.
 (Prerequisites: None).